Refinitiv/Real-Time-SDK/Cpp-C/Eta/TestTools/QATools/qa_readme.txt

 Note: Up to 9 mp arguments can be given when used with the event specified delay request (so, if no -e1/e2/e3 etc arguments are given, then more than 9 mp items are fine)

+wlconsumer-GenM-001:  Alters WLConsumer to send genericMsg on login, directory and market price streams.
+GenericMsg contains ElementList with one ElementEntry.
+Also added is the ability to decode genericMsg from a provider.
+This works in conjuction with the VAProvider code change from vaprovider-GenM-001

 Module:  Provider
 -----------------